rustyeddy/rustyeddy.com/content/_index.md

 ## An Interview with Me

-Since we are not sitting face to face here are some of the questions that you may have for me:
+In almost every interview I have done involved a series of questions that pretty much follow the pattern below.
+So I thought I would create a mock Interview with myself, anticipating the questions that you might have for me.

+Now, If you actually have a different question or questions, please, by all means do contact me using the adjecent form (or any other way you would like).

 ### So, tell me, who are you?